Other Guides

 Granted, the word “master” is loaded and there are many aspects of the OS that you don’t really need to worry about these days (with all the containers and IaC tools around), however without pushing yourself too hard and becoming a full-blown developer, investing part of your time into learning one or more scripting languages is definitely a good call.

 As a DevOps engineer, you will be scripting and automating tasks, so pick a couple of popular scripting languages and make sure you understand them enough to get the job done.
 For example, picking Bash is a safe bet, as Bash is the native scripting language in most Linux distros.
 On top of that, you can pick something like Python or Ruby; both are great options.
-With an English-like syntax that’s very easy to read and understand and a set of very powerful automation libraries and DevOps tools available, you should be more than fine.
+With an English-like syntax that’s very easy to read and understand and a set of very powerful DevOps automation libraries and tools available, you should be more than fine.
 For example, if you’re picking Python, you’ll be able to work on Ansible playbooks or custom modules, and if you go with Ruby, you can write Chef cookbooks.

 In the end, it’s either about your own preference or the company’s standards if there are any, just pick one and figure out the tools at your disposal.